Frequently Asked Questions

 You may need to place an additional service fee in order to reschedule if you do not consider

 our policies.
 Many of our clients have been impacted by Covid-19 and we understand that you may not be able to maintain your project at this time.
 If you need to postpone you can either select a future date or wait until you have a better idea of when you would like to resume.

-We have TEMPORARILY revised our cancellation notice with an exception for those who are sick.
+48 hours notice for cancellations or to be rescheduled with few exceptions.
 Please review “what happens to my service fee (deposit) if I cancel short notice because I’m sick?” for more information.